What is Enterprise Resource Planning (ERP)?

 Flow of Information

 ERP software covers a lot of different areas within a company – accounting, sales, purchasing, manufacturing.
 One of the most important needs it addresses is the need to communicate all pertinent information to the many departments that may require the data.

-The software, being continuously updated and watched in real-time, is skilled at making sure needed information is accessible by each appropriate department.
+The software, being continuously updated and watched in real-time, ensures needed information is accessible by each appropriate department.
 It is also designed to pass information between departments.
 For example, manufacturing may need to know about purchase orders on deck.
-Or, accounting definitely needs to know the status of payroll and business commitments that are lined up to keep the company’s balance sheet accurate.
+Or, accounting may need to know the status of payroll and business commitments that are lined up to keep the company’s cash flow up to date.

 Enterprise Resource Planning in the IT Industry

 ERP systems and software are an industry unto themselves, located at the heart of the technology space.
-Because of the ERP software‘s efficiency, success – and therefore, desirability – it is an industry worth several billions of dollars today.
+Because of ERP systems efficiency, success – and therefore, desirability – it is an industry worth several billions of dollars today.